Statue of Asklepios

-Asklepios’ right hand rests on his weight-bearing hip, which is raised in an exaggerated posture over the folds of his draped cloak.
-The contrasting directions, called the contrapposto pose, representing the planes of the body and the strong folds of the himation produce a spiral twist and convey a sense of movement.
+Asklepios’ right-hand rests on his weight-bearing hip, which is raised in an exaggerated posture over the folds of his draped cloak.
+The contrasting directions, called the contrapposto pose, representing the planes of the body and the sharp folds of the himation produce a spiral twist and convey a sense of movement.

-Asclepius (Greek: Ἀσκληπιός) was a hero and god of medicine in ancient Greek religion and mythology.
+Asclepius was a hero and god of medicine in ancient Greek religion and mythology.
 Although Asklepios was the son of the god Apollo, his appeal lasted well into the Christian era.
-His daughters were:
+Some of his daughters include:

-- Hygieia, whose name serves as the root of the word “Hygiene”, the goddess/personification of health, cleanliness, and sanitation.
+- Hygieia, whose name serves as the root of the word “Hygiene”, the goddess of health, cleanliness, and sanitation.

 - Iaso, the goddess of recuperation from illness.